 Eliminate chapped lips!

 Here’s a warning: NO lip product, whether it’s lipstick or liner, will look good if your lips aren’t well cared for first.
 That’s especially true for lip liner because, as it’s a matte product (i.e. got not sparkle/shimmer in it), it’ll pick up any dryness on your lips, and if you’ve got chapped lips these will stand out like dog’s balls.
 So get happy with lip balm!
+You can find some great lip balms at Quantum Health packed with natural products to help them get smooth again.

 So there we have it: The ins and outs of lip liner.
 Are you convinced?
 Gonna give lip liner a whirl?
 Or if you are already a convert, what’s your must have lip liner colour?